CodeYourFuture/GitHomeworkFixErrors/homework.md

 Where can I look to find help with Git?

-Slack channel or as ask in person and ask friend.
+Slack channel or as ask in person.